Pengiran Shariffuddin: Career

 Not long after leaving the civil service, Pengiran Shariffuddin became a well-liked local businessman with a wide range of ventures.
 His commercial ventures, which started in the 1980s, rapidly escalated subsequent to his retirement.
 He was in charge of several businesses under the PDS name, which he successfully created and expanded, which included PDS Abattoir, PDS Meat Industries, and the PDS International School.
 Pengiran Shariffuddin was a longtime member of MBRAS, but it wasn't until 1981 that he was granted a Life Membership.
 In that same year, his uncle Pengiran Yusuf, also received the same honour.
 As Vice-President, Pengiran Shariffuddin was regarded as an esteemed and knowledgeable individual who freely shared his opinions, particularly those pertaining to the overall betterment of MBRAS.

 Early in 1981, Pengiran Shariffuddin forwarded a letter to MBRAS President Nik Ahmad Kamil inviting the council members to a meeting to be held in Brunei on behalf of the Bruneian government.
 The invitation was accepted, and on Wednesday, 27 May, eleven members of the council touched down in Bandar Seri Begawan via Royal Brunei Airlines.
 Pengiran Shariffuddin organised a special ceremony in the large Brunei Museum entrance hall, where retired Sultan Omar Ali Saifuddien III personally opened the council meeting in front of all the most important State officials and dignitaries, including Pehin Dato Isa, Pengiran Abdul Momin, and Pehin Dato Abdul Aziz.

 As of 16 January 2018, Pengiran Shariffuddin was the Executive Chairman of Freme Travel Services.

 Death

-At the age of 81, Pengiran Shariffuddin died away quietly in Brunei on Sunday afternoon, 22 April 2018.
+At the age of 81, Pengiran Shariffuddin passed away quietly in Brunei on Sunday afternoon, 22 April 2018.
 He has a daughter, Pengiran Datin Paduka Shazainah, Deputy Permanent Secretary at the Ministry of Foreign Affairs and Trade, and a son, Pengiran Halaluddin, Chairman of GHK Motors.